 Mr. Adrogué has authored more than 50 articles in English and Spanish, the highest point in that area being the translation into Spanish of the famous book by Alex Gillis “A Killing Art: The Untold History of Tae Kwon Do”, with the addition of a 200-page section of the history of Argentine Tae Kwon Do.
 Adrogué takes pride in his ever-increasing martial arts library.
 During the last years Adrogué has been learning Chinese Kung Fu (Taijiquan and Baguazhang).

 For English language speakers we especially recommend:

 1) “Asian Martial Arts.
 Constructive Thoughts & Practical Applications“, published by Journal of Asian Martial Arts / Via Media Publications on September 2012.
-Adrogué was invited to join a collective work and represent Taekwon-Do among 27 specialists of different martial arts by submitting a two-page article choosing two techniques or sequences, with their photographs, and explaining the background and ideas behind them.
+Adrogué was invited to join a collective work and represent Taekwon-Do among 27 specialists of different martial arts who were asked to submit a two-page article choosing two techniques or sequences, with their photographs, and explaining the background and ideas behind them.

 3) “Ancient Military Manuals and Their Relation to Modern Korean Martial Arts”, published in Journal of Asian Martial Arts / Via Media Publications, Vol. 12, Num.
 4, November 2003.

 4) “A Martial Arts Librarian’s Suggestions”, June 2016 Facebook post on the intellectual approach to martial arts growth.